 AutoCAD files are auto-saved as DWGs, which is an extremely common format.
 So, it is important to save AutoCAD files as DWG, 2010 version to ensure compatibility and smooth functioning of versions and software.
 But SolidWorks works with files like SolidWorks Part (.sldprt), SolidWorks Drawing File (.slddrw), and SolidWorks Assembly (.sldasm).
 These files are native to only SolidWorks and cannot work in other versions.
 But if files are saved with .stl, step, or .iges, these can be opened in other software, but it won't save the features needed to create the file in SolidWorks.

 AutoCAD takes a bit more time to be understood properly because it is based on some complex commands and any lines drawn in the workspace and completely defined once they are placed.
 For beginners, AutoCAD tools might be a little confusing.

 But SolidWorks is a complex software with numerous features.
 An expert in SolidWorks can use weldment, injection molding, automated drawing templates, structural profiles, etc. You can use SolidWorks without any previous experience, just by instinct.
 It provides many written guidelines and useful features with indicative symbols, and you can use them very easily.
 This aspect makes it easier for beginners to learn SolidWorks.

-Engineering Technique is an Authorized Reseller for SOLIDWORKS Gujarat that can support you in managing the lifecycle of your product development using 3D CAD systems.
+Engineering Technique is an Authorized Reseller of SOLIDWORKS Software in Ahmedabad, Vadodara, Surat, and all over Gujarat that can support you in managing the lifecycle of your product development using 3D CAD systems.